 One of the things that buyers, especially first-timers, are most nervous about is the good faith deposit, sometimes referred to as the earnest money deposit.
 They are worried that if for some reason they don’t end up buying the home they will lost their deposit.

 In the Los Angeles area the good faith deposit is no small amount.
-In the areas I work (see featured communities) anything less than 3% of the total purchase price will not be considered, especially in a market that favors sellers.
+In the areas I work (Los Angeles homes for sale by community) anything less than 3% of the total purchase price will not be considered, especially in a market that favors sellers.
 The market is becoming more balanced now, but in the time I have been working in real estate, 3% is the expected amount of the the deposit.

 When a buyer makes an offer on a home and that offer is accepted by the seller the deposit must be put into an escrow fund within three days of the contract signing.
 This is usually sent to the Escrow company (California is an Escrow state) handling the transaction.
 Three days is required by the contract and should not be missed, as this can sometimes sink a deal, especially if there are other buyers waiting in the background.
 There is a liquidated damages clause in the contract which states that (for a dwelling of 1-4 units, one which the buyer intends to occupy) the 3% deposit is the maximum amount the seller can keep if the buyer defaults.